apache/kylin/website/docs/deployment/on-premises/deploy_mode/cluster_deployment.md

     date: 09/13/2022
 ---

 All Kylin state information instance is stored in a RDBMS database, so running Kylin on multiple nodes in a cluster is good practice for better load balance and higher availability.
-Currently, we only support deployment with one `all` node and multiple `query` nodes.

 ![Deployment Architecture](images/cluster_20220913.png)

 In the above diagram, the components which require user deployment are below:

 - RDBMS as Metastore（PostgreSQL/MySQL）
-- Time-Series Database (InfluxDB)
 - Kylin nodes
 - Load Balancer